• Home

 Picture

-On the Culture Day, you'll have the chance of becoming this picture of Japanese summer - as Klub Kimono Danmark will have a booth where you can try on yukatas and even borrow one to wear during the event.
+On the Culture Day, you'll have the chance of becoming this picture of Japanese summer - as Klub Kimono Danmark will have a booth where you can try on yukatas and jinbei and even borrow one to wear during the event.

 Klub Kimono Danmark's Facebook